Naoghuman/Dream-Better-Worlds/DBW-Application/documents/general/TechnicalDocuments.md

 Release Notes<a name="ReleaseNotes" />
 ---

-Current pre-release is `v0.1.2` which contains following points:
+Current pre-release is `v0.1.3` which contains following points:
-* New `Coding Rules` files are written which defined the coding rules for the application `Dream-Better-Worlds`.
-The files can be found in the modul DBW-Application under /design/coding_rules.
+* The main focus in this release is the documentation.
+Extended the ReadMe.md with serveral document from the area 'Technical Informations' and 'Technical documents'.
-* The dialog modules was be rewritten for the coming release v0.2.0.
+* Internal will now .properties files be used für the names in dialogs and tabs.
-* The menubar is cleanup.
+* A bug will be fixed which concerns the sorting in DreamBook and History.

 Detailed information about the current release can be found here:
-* [Release v0.1.2 (2015-06-30 18:45)]
+* [Release v0.1.3 (2015-08-09 10:00)]

 An overview about all existings releases can be found here:
 * [Overview from all releases in Dream-Better-Worlds]